okteto/blog-proposals/working-with-multiple-clusters.md

 Switched to context "docker-desktop".
 ```

-Every subsequence command you run will be making calls to the corresponding Kubernetes cluster.
+Every subsequent command you run will be making calls to the corresponding Kubernetes cluster.

 ## Working with Multiple Namespaces